akka/alpakka/docs/src/main/paradox/dynamodb.md

 ## Setup

-This connector will uses the [default credential provider chain](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) provided by the [DynamoDB Java SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/basics.html) to retrieve credentials.
+This connector uses the [default credential provider chain](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) provided by the [DynamoDB Java SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/basics.html) to retrieve credentials.

 If you wish to use static credentials they can be defined in the config